oroinc/documentation/backend/setup/system-requirements/database-optimization.rst

 Overview
 --------

-This article contains descriptions of some known issues and recipes that might help to get the best application performance.
+This article contains descriptions of some known issues and recipes that might help get the best application performance.

 .. _mysql-hdd-sdd: